HerbEra Inhaleix Tincture

 These health effects are supported by a number of studies on the respective herbs, without the product being considered medical treatment.

-The two most documented main features of HerbEra Inhaleix Tincture 59 ml is support for comfort in the respiratory tract and help with mucus.
-Marshmallow root and licorice are known to protect and soothe the mucous membranes, while Elecampane and Horehound have traditionally been used to contribute to lighter accuracy and normal air flow.
+The two most documented main functions of HerbEra Inhaleix Tincture 59 ml is support for comfort in the airways and help to loosen mucus.
+Marshmallow root and licorice are known to protect and soothe the mucous membranes, while elecampane and horehound have traditionally been used to contribute to easier coughing and normal airflow.

-A less familiar but interesting effect is Cordyceps Sinensis' potential to support oxygen uptake and endurance, which may be relevant in physical activity.
-This effect is discussed in research, but requires more documentation before drawing certain conclusions.
+A lesser-known but interesting effect is cordyceps sinensis' potential to support oxygen uptake and endurance, which may be relevant during physical activity.
+This effect has been discussed in research, but requires more documentation before one can draw firm conclusions.

 Technical details and specifications

-Ingredients: Organic Elecampane (Inula Helenium) root, whorehound (Marrubium vulgare), marshmallowrot (Althaea officinalis), pleurisyrot (asclepias tuberosa), ginger (zingiber officinals, Lycirrhriksrot (Cordyceps sinensis), vegetable glycerin, distilled water.
+Ingredients: Organic elecampane (Inula helenium) root, horehound (Marrubium vulgare), marshmallow root (Althaea officinalis), pleurisy root (Asclepias tuberosa), ginger (Zingiber officinale), licorice root (Glycyrrhiza glabra), cordyceps (Cordyceps sinensis), vegetable glycerin, distilled water.

-Concentration: Conditions Urt-to-solvent 1: 3, which provides a potent extract and preserves important herbal substances such as inulin, marrubin, glycyrrhizin, gingerols and cordycepin.
+Concentration: Herb-to-solvent ratio 1:3, which provides a potent extract and preserves important plant substances such as inulin, marrubin, glycyrrhizin, gingerols and cordycepin.

-Nutritional content: vitamins (A, C, B6, folate), minerals (potassium, magnesium, calcium), polyphenols, flavonoids, diterpens, saponins and antioxidants.
+Nutritional content: Vitamins (A, C, B6, folate), minerals (potassium, magnesium, calcium), polyphenols, flavonoids, diterpenes, saponins and antioxidants.

 Recommended dosage: 30–50 drops in 60 ml of water or juice, 2–4 times daily between meals.
 Shake well before use.

-Packaging: 59 ml of dark glass bottle with pipette for precise dosage and protection against light and oxidation.
+Packaging: 59 ml dark glass bottle with pipette for precise dosing and protection against light and oxidation.

-Appearance: Ready to dark liquid with mild, herbaceous taste.
+Appearance: Clear to dark liquid with a mild, herbaceous taste.

-Storage: Store cool, dry and inaccessible for children.
+Storage: Store in a cool, dry place and out of the reach of children.

 Allergen information: Free of gluten, soy, dairy products, alcohol, sugar and artificial additives.

-Certifications: Manufactured according to GMP standards, vegan and not tested on animals.
+Certifications: Produced according to GMP standards, vegan and not tested on animals.

-Sustainability: The herbs are grown organic or harvested with environmental considerations.
+Sustainability: The herbs are grown organically or harvested sustainably with environmental considerations.

 Reservation

-Allowed used for adults.
-All use is done at your own responsibility and should be done in consultation with a physician, especially by medicines or underlying health conditions.
+Allowed to be used by adults.
+All use is at your own risk and should be done in consultation with a doctor, especially in the case of medication or underlying health conditions.
 The recommended daily dose must not be exceeded.
-Supplements should not replace a varied diet.
-The effect can vary from person to person.
-Not recommended for children under 3 years, pregnant or breastfeeding without consulting with health professionals.
-Should be kept out of reach of children.
+Dietary supplements should not replace a varied diet.
+The effect may vary from person to person.
+Not recommended for children under 3 years of age, pregnant or breastfeeding women without consulting a healthcare professional.
+Should be kept out of the reach of children.
 Uno Vita AS does not claim that the product can cure disease.

-Uno Vita is increasingly using artificial intelligence for analyzes, summaries and design of articles.
-We do not take responsibility for any errors due to human or technological (ai) errors, inaccuracies or lack of information in research.
-The information is only for information purposes and does not replace professional medical advice.
-We recommend that you consult a qualified health care provider before using this product.
-All use is done at your own responsibility.
+Uno Vita increasingly uses artificial intelligence for analyses, summaries and design of articles.
+We are not responsible for any errors due to human or technological (AI) errors, inaccuracies or missing information in research.
+The information is for informational purposes only and is not a substitute for professional medical advice.
+We recommend that you consult a qualified healthcare professional before using this product.
+All use is at your own risk.

-Uno Vita reserves the right to share publicly available research and information on health and wellness technology, natural substances and the like, in line with:
+Uno Vita reserves the right to share publicly available research and information on health and wellness technology, natural substances and the like, in accordance with:

-The International Convention on Civil and Political Rights (1966), Article 19
+International Covenant on Civil and Political Rights (1966), Article 19

 Scientific references